-- BFA, Northern KY University
+- BFA, Northern Kentucky University

 Steve Barone, a native of greater Cincinnati, Ohio, has been playing guitar professionally since 1970.
 Throughout his career, he has performed extensively in and out of the country, (23 years “on the road”).
 He has shared the stage with the likes of B.B.
 King, Donna Summers, Kenny Loggins and Gladys Knight to name a few.
 He has played various styles of music through the years, but currently focuses solely on his love of jazz.